FLASH SALES: discover new special offers every week!

 • Choose a container that is wide and deep enough (at least 30 to 40 cm in diameter and depth) with a drainage hole.

-• Place the plant in the centre of the pot, adjusting the height of the root ball so its top is slightly below the rim of the pot.
+• Place the plant in the centre of the pot, adjusting the height of the root ball so that its top is slightly below the rim of the pot.

 Care and Maintenance

-Possible diseases and pests
+Diseases and potential pests

 Multiplication of Hesperaloe

-Associating Hesperaloe
+Associate Hesperaloe

-ideas for companion planting with red yucca hesperaloe
+ideas for association with red yucca hesperaloe

-Hesperaloe parviflora, Alstroemeria aurantiaca, Kniphofia ‘Banana Popsicle’, Achillea millefolium ‘Paprika’, Stipa tenuifolia, Echinacea ‘Tomato Soup’, and Andropogon gerardii ‘Red October’.
+Hesperaloe parviflora, Alstroemeria aurantiaca, Kniphofia ‘Banana Popsicle’, Achillea millefolium ‘Paprika’, Stipa tenuifolia, Echinacea ‘Tomato Soup’ and Andropogon gerardii ‘Red October’.

 ♥ Is your garden sunny and very dry?
 Don’t worry, there are plenty of plants that thrive in these conditions.